keeperxy/CloakFiberHelper/README.md

 /cfh scan
   Triggers an immediate scan of your cloak and fibers.

+/cfh sessiondisable
+  Disables popup warnings for this session (until reload/relog).

+/cfh sessionenable
+  Re-enables popup warnings for this session.

 /cfh set <crit|haste|versa|mastery> [specID]
-  Sets the desired fiber category for the given spec.
+  Sets the desired fiber category for the given spec (Outdoor mode only).
   If specID is omitted, applies to your current spec.

 /cfh cloaks <id1,id2,...>
   Replaces the allowed cloak ItemID list with the provided comma-separated IDs.